Wildsong/docker-varnish/README.md

 The default.vcl file just has the mininum needed to bootstrap getting certificates for hitch.

+To use DNS Made Easy challenges, you have to set up a dnsmadeeasy.ini file.
+See the sample.

 To use Cloudflare DNS challenges, you have to set up a cloudflare.ini file.
 See the sample.

 ```bash